RickyNJ/NetPretender/README.md

 This project is still in WIP
-Notes to self:
-Command context overwrites

-# 🧪 NetPretender - Single Container, Multi SSH Device Mocking.
+# 🧪 NetPretender - Single Container, Multi Device SSH Mocking.

 Mock multiple ssh servers from a single docker container, by changing the behaviour of the container based on the port on which you connect to.